 Federated identity management allows you to control authentication to your organization and its services by assigning organization and service roles to your enterprise groups.

 Set up a federated identity with the VMware Identity Manager service and the VMware Identity Manager connector, which VMWare provide at no additional charge.
+The following are the required high-level steps.

 - Download the VMware Identity Manager (vIDM) connector and configure it for user attributes and group sync from your corporate identity store.
 Note that only the VMware Identity Manager Connector for Windows is supported.